GamerA1-99/EuroCrypt-D2MAC/README.md

-# The EuroCrypt - D2MAC Archive
+# The Analogue Satellite & TV Crypto
-Collections of various EuroCrypt Cards and files for M/S2 and DES3 and software to be used with the EuroCrypt system, saved and indexed from different archived webpages and from personal archive from the D2Mac and analogue satellite era from the 1990s-2006.
+Collections of various analogue satellite & tv crypto files and software for various systems like VideoCrypt I & II, EuroCrypt M, S, S2, 3DES and Syster Nagravision.
+All of this is saved and indexed from different archived webpages, forums, file servers and from personal archive from the analogue satellite and TV era from the 1990s-2006.

 This is intended to use with fsphill's HackTV: https://github.com/fsphil/hacktv